-Neuralgia is severe pain that occurs along the course of a nerve.
+Neuralgia is neuropathic pain that occurs along the course of a nerve.
 It tends to happen when an irritation or damage to a nerve alters its neurological structure or function.

-People with postherpetic neuralgia (PHN) describe the sensation as one of intense burning or stabbing pain that may feel as if it is shooting along the course of the affected nerve.
+The sensation may be of intense burning or stabbing, and it may feel as if it is shooting along the course of the affected nerve.

 Postherpetic neuralgia can cause severe pain in people who have had shingles.